marisudris/Design-Patterns-In-PHP/Factory Method/README.md

 ![General UML diagram of the Factory Method pattern][1]

-Keep in mind that the Creator's primary purpose is not creating Products.
+Keep in mind that the _Creator's_ primary purpose isn't necessarily _only_ _Product_ creation.
-Quite often it will contain it's own business logic that simply relies on Product objects created by it.
-Subclasses can change that logic by changing the Product type they create and operate on.
+Quite often it will contain it's own business logic that simply relies on _Product_ objects created by it.
+Subclasses can change that logic by changing the _Product_ type they create and operate on.

 [1]: https://i.ibb.co/1nQLs0N/Factory-Method.png